Javihaus/APE-Selective-Fine-tuning-with-Acceptance-Criteria-for-Language-Model-Adaptation/README.md

 Run ape_full_scale_experiment.ipynb to reproduce quantitative results (Figure 2) and ape_scaled_down_experiment.ipynb for qualitative summaries (Table 3).
 See PapersWithCode for context.

 ### Contributing
-This project is licensed under the .
+This project is licensed under the Apache License (Version 2.0, January 2004, http://www.apache.org/licenses/).
 You are free to share and adapt the material for non-commercial purposes with appropriate credit.

-### Contrinution
+### Contribution
 - Fork the repository post-review (once public).
 - Submit pull requests with bug fixes, enhancements, or additional experiments.